OneSignal/onesignal-expo-plugin/README.md

 **EAS Note:** if you choose to stay in a fully managed workflow by not prebuilding, EAS will still run `npx expo prebuild` at build time.
 You can also prebuild locally but remain in a fully managed workflow by adding the `android` and `ios` directories to your .gitignore.

 ## Run
 The following commands will prebuild *and* run your application.
-Note that for iOS, push notifications will **not** work in the Simulator.
 ```sh
 # Build and run your native iOS project
 npx expo run:ios